pinuke/electron-based-installer/REPOSITORY.md

 Items inside the bootstrap folder will get the installer running on various platforms using platform-specific code.
 Make these changes to get the installer to work on these platforms.
 Remove any of the following folders for platforms that do not apply to your installer

-### - `install.js` script -
+### - `bootstrapper.js` script -

 This script is the second half of the bootstrapper.
 The first half installs nodejs via platform-specific code.
-This script runs after nodejs is installed
+This script runs after nodejs is installed and starts electron via `npx`

 ##### Line 15

 - __`execSync`__: command line call to either `npx <initializer>` or `npm init <initializer>`

-### - `windows` folder -
+### - `windows` folders -

-These items are used for making a `setup.exe` executable
+These items are used for making a `setup.exe` executable for 32-bit and 64-bit windows

+#### -- `plugins` directory --

+contains the necessary plugins for compiling `nodejs.nsi`, such as INetC

 #### -- `nodejs.nsi` nsis script --